 After three short months of doc review, I jumped on the first job that came up with an offer.
 It wasn’t my dream job, I was taking a bit of a pay cut, and it wasn’t in the city where I wanted to work, but it was real lawyer work.
 I felt trapped, like I had to take this lifeline out of doc review or else I’d be stuck there forever.
 So I left the city I love to go to a neighboring county to learn litigation, or at least that’s what I thought.
 I was told, early on, that my new firm’s philosophy towards training new lawyers was to “teach you how to swim by throwing you into the pool.”
 This sounded exciting to me; I thought I was finally going to get some real experience, until I realized that they expected to throw me into the pool, and for me to turn out to be Michael Phelps.

 Needless to say, there were wrong-headed assumptions on both sides, and I very quickly resumed my job search, keeping other options open and attending interviews whenever and wherever possible.
+I even tried out some sites like https://cultivatedculture.com/resume-templates/ to see if they’d help me, so fervent was my search.
 179 days into my second job, on a Friday afternoon, I was told that they no longer needed me, and was unceremoniously fired.
 I had never been fired before in my life.
 I was shocked, I was pissed, and I wanted to go tell the world how I had been wronged.
 But I reigned in that anger and attended the interview I had already scheduled for that next Monday, and thereby landed the job I have now.

 That month between my second and third jobs was stressful as hell.
 I was depressed, thought that maybe I was a failure as a lawyer, and considered going back to the document review job and giving up on trying to find a litigation job at all.
 I measured my days by how many applications I sent out, and re-read each e-mail to an HR person 100 times before sending it for fear of an aggressive sounding adjective or a misplaced comma.
 My point is that was a rough month.
 Not to mention, I was financially ineligible for unemployment compensation since I hadn’t worked enough during the previous year between bar prep and post-bar job searching.